Vagabond/erlang-alexander/README.md

 processes until we run out of processes to follow, or we find a loop.
 If a loop is detected, an exception is thrown.

-If the blocking call has a timeout associated, Alexander rewrites the timeout to infinity so that it will find racy deadlocks.

 How to use it
 ===========